shitcoinswap/.github/profile/README.md

 Here at the Shitcoin Society we build apps that favor the brave

-## Portfolio
+## Projects

-Our first project will be launching soon.
-Stay tuned.
+Our first project is tegridy.farm - the world's largest not-for-profit cannabis crowd-growing farm